fesanmar/Stilpy/docs/usage.rst

 ...        )

-Now if we print every element we should see how the ``TimeIntervals`` has being created by groups, and how they are ordered in the collection.
+Now if we print every element we should see how the ``TimeIntervals`` has been created by groups, and how they are ordered in the collection.

 >>> for tg in ti_g:
 ...     print(tg)